radargun/radargun/docs/stages/core.md

 > exit-on-failure (**optional**) - If true, then the benchmark stops when the stage returns an error.
 If false, then the stages in the current scenario are skipped, and the next scenario starts executing.
 Default is false.
 > groups (**optional**) - Specifies in which groups this stage should actively run.
 The result set is intersection of specified workers, groups and roles.
 Default is all groups.
 > initial-delay (**optional**) - Delay before the first heap dump.
 Default is 0.
+> live (**optional**) - If set it only prints objects which have active references and discards the ones that are ready to be garbage collected
 > period (**optional**) - How often should be the heap dumps created.
 Default is every 30 minutes.
 > roles (**optional**) - Specifies on which workers this stage should actively run, by their roles.
 The result set is intersection of specified workers, groups and roles.
 Supported roles are [COORDINATOR].
 Default is all roles.
 > stop (**optional**) - Set this flag to true in order to terminate the heap dumper.
 Default is false.